siraben/r5rs-denot/demo/eval/README.md

-# Paul Graham's Metacircular evaluator, constantly revisited
+# Paul Graham's metacircular evaluator, constantly revisited

 A metacircular evaluator is a great way to test special forms as they are added.
 This directory also serves as a sort of chronology of